satan666/sRaidFrames_Improved/README.md

 ## PERFORMANCE ISSUES
 - close WOW client, delete files (sRaidFrames.lua and sRaidFrames.lua.bak) from SavedVariables folder or whole WTF if you're lazy to find it
-- try to disable or reduce numer of buff filters(there are none at default - great number may cause fps drop)
+- disable or reduce numer of buff filters(enabling buff and debuff filtering at once significantly increase UI load)
+- disable "Populate with range" and "Sort focus" functionality(severely increase UI load )
 - try to use supported unitframes(Default Blizzard, Luna, AG - Available from https://github.com/satan666/ag_UnitFrames_Improved)

 ## RELATED REPOSITORIES